 Italy became the center of accordion manufacturing in the late 1800’s.
 Paolo Soprani became manufacturing accordions in Catelfidardo in 1872.
 Tessio Javani of Catelfidardo developed an accordion with pre-set registers including violin, flute, organ and tremolo.
 Mariano Dallape developed a system of bass buttons arranged in the Circle of Fifths (see Accordion Anatomy) with bass and counterbass rows and four rows of chords.
 This became known as the “stradella system.”

-In the early 1900’s , the Hohner accordion of Trossingen, Germany, expanded its harmonica factor to the production of accordions and in the 1920’s introduced an accordion orchestra which played classical pieces from sheet music and toured Europe.
+In the early 1900’s , Hohner of Trossingen, Germany, expanded its harmonica factory to the production of accordions and in the 1920’s introduced an accordion orchestra which played classical pieces from sheet music and toured Europe.

 By the 1930’s accordion schools began to flourish.